 The Oregon Legislature has required the Portland metropolitan region to reduce per capita greenhouse gas emissions from cars and small trucks by 2035.
 Learn what the region is doing to create livable communities and reduce greenhouse gas emissions.

-The Climate Smart Communities Scenarios Project was developed to help show us how the choices we make today about how we live, work and get around will affect our air quality and the sustainability of the Portland metropolitan region into the future.
+The Climate Smart Communities Scenarios Project was developed to help show us how the choices we make today about how we live, work and get around will determine the future of the Portland metropolitan region.